2 Types of Syrups Guaranteed to Elevate Your Beverage Offerings

 The same theory applies to cocktails.
 Using flavored syrups can remove some of the bitterness and acidity associated with alcohol, creating a more palatable drink in the process.
 A cocktail can taste fruitier, nuttier, or even spicier, just by pouring the right type and amount of syrup.

 Syrups come in a wide range of flavors and consistency.
-You can browse through our online catalog to see the many unique flavors we offer, including salted pistachio, popcorn, and Asian lemongrass, among others.
+You can browse through our online catalog to see the many unique flavors we offer, including popcorn, Falernum, Pineapple, and Asian lemongrass, among others.
 With having a variety of syrups in your coffee shop, bar, or restaurant, you can create personalized concoctions for any type of customer.

 Are you thinking of adding sweeteners to your establishment’s arsenal of sweet fluids?